 Goal Objective Key performance indicator FY22/23 performance Actively champion and support regional charities, aligned to the Our Tomorrow strategy across our global activity, delivering a fair and strategic approach to philanthropy and increase engagement with charity partners.
-Set an annual pledge against profits to adopt a fair commitment to charities and increase workforce engagement with charity partners.
-Community engagement: % of annual profits paid to charitable organisations, aligned to the Our Tomorrow strategy.
-APAC & Canada in 2023 compared to 2022.
+Set an annual pledge against profits to adopt a fair commitment to charities and increase workforce engagement with charity partners. % of annual profits 26% increased usage of volunteer days in APAC &amp; Canada in 2023 compared to 2022.
+1,167% increased usage of volunteer days in UK in 2023 compared to 2022.